alphalon/kotlin-scripting/README.md

 - `KO_ADDITIONAL_PROJECT_MARKERS` - additional markers used to locate project directories
 - `KO_ADDITIONAL_MODULE_MARKERS` - additional markers used to local modules within a project

-All of these settings are multi-valued and use colons (:) as the delimiter.
+All of these 'additional' settings are multi-valued and use colons (:) as the delimiter.

 #### Special marker files